HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ### iii.
 Storage

-- The first issue with storage is that AHCI causes a kernel panic with Mac OS X Tiger, so I had to disable `AppleAHCIPort` in the config.plist file and install Tiger on a USB flash drive.
+- The first problem with storage is that AHCI causes kernel panic with Mac OS X Tiger, so I had to disable `AppleAHCIPort` for 10.4 in the config.plist file and install Tiger on a USB drive.
-- The second issue, it is a weird one!
-1/2 times OS X Mountain Lion doesn't detect my 2TB SSD and thus I got stuck at "Waiting for root device", I installed Mountain Lion on a 128 GB SSD.
+- The second issue is a weird one!
+1/2 times OS X Mountain Lion doesn't detect my 2TB SSD and thus I'm stuck at "Waiting for root device", I had to install Mountain Lion on a 128 GB SSD.
-- The other macOS releases can be installed on any SATA SSD without any issues.
+- The other macOS releases can be installed on any SATA SSD without any problem.

 </br>

 ### iv.
 Ethernet

-It is a bit complicated to get my Ethernet (Realtek RTL8151GH-CG) working on all macOS versions.
+It is a bit complicated to get my Ethernet (Realtek RTL8151GH-CG) to work on all versions of macOS.
 I had to use three different kexts:
 - [RealtekR1000](https://sourceforge.net/projects/realtekr1000/) for Mac OS X Tiger and Leopard while forcing `IONetworkingFamily`.
 - [Realtek RTL8111 v1.2.3](https://bitbucket.org/RehabMan/os-x-realtek-network/downloads/RehabMan-Realtek-Network-2014-1016.zip) for Mac OS X Snow Leopard up to macOS High Sierra while forcing `IONetworkingFamily` for Mac OS X Snow Leopard up to Yosemite.
 - [RealtekRTL8111 v2.4.2](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases/tag/2.4.2) for macOS Mojave and later.